 Could I make money downloading survey apps?
 Yeah.
 But I would never really do this in my spare time.
 I’d rather spend time improving my knowledge in some area by reading a book, or at least enjoying life by having a beer in my backyard!
 The penny surveys are not worth it to me.

-But in terms of testing, I was able to do things like watch TV listen to an audiobook while I was testing out the survey apps.
-The most effective one I used so far was XXX, but there are plenty more I reviewed below.
+But in terms of testing, I was able to do things like watch TV or listen to an audiobook while I was testing out the survey apps.
+The most effective one I used so far was Swagbucks, but there are plenty more I reviewed below.

 Apps That Pay You To Resell Your Stuff